idiazroncero/huesos/src/docs/05-mixins/helpers/03-block-align.md

 title: block-align($align)
 ---

-Aligns a block element using margin:auto.
+Helper mixin that aligns a block element using `margin:auto`.

+It won't create floating elements.
+This is intended for alignment of block elements relative to their parents.
+It will generate empty space.

 Defaults to `center`.